← all posts

 2026-04-22 · 5 min read

 The webhook test endpoint is the SSRF sink everyone forgets.
-Here is what three different customers shipped, and what they had in common.
+Here is the shape it almost always takes.

 priya s.security engineer